 The problem with small talk, for non-native speakers English speakers and for everyone else too, is that small talk is

-In other words, you never know what the topic will be and it isn't in a simple question-answer format.
+In other words, you never know what the small talk topic will be and small talk isn't in a simple question-answer format.

 Will you be talking about the weather?
 The latest news?
 Sports?
 Your haircut?
 Or will there be no small talk at all?
 You never know in advance.